 If you've yet to sample its delights and channel your inner Hitchcock, there's no better time than the present.
 In this article we show how to take your first steps with iMovie on iPhone.

 Should you want to use the app on your iMac or MacBook, take a look at our How to use iMovie for Mac guide.

-You can pick up the iMovie app for free on the Apple App Store.
-The current file size is listed as just over 700MB, so be sure you have enough space on your device and are connected to a Wi-Fi connection when downloading (unless you have a large data plan, in which case you can use 4G).
+iMovie isn't installed on your iPhone or iPad by default, but you can pick up the iMovie app for free on the Apple App Store.
+There is a version for the iPad and iPhone, and the file size is listed as just over 700MB, so be sure you have enough space on your device and are connected to a Wi-Fi connection when downloading (unless you have a large data plan, in which case you can use 4G).